atadagg/atadagg/README.md

 - 👋 Hi, I’m @atadagg
 - 👀 I’m interested in Product Design and Management, Web Development and Machine Learning
-- 🌱 I’m currently learning Keanu Reeves
+- 🌱 I’m currently learning Algorithms
-- 💞️ I’m looking to collaborate on developing applications with AI
+- 💞️ I’m looking to collaborate on developing AI applications
 - 📫 How to reach me 6hrqtslm3@mozmail.com

 <!---